 Conditional Broadcasting is brought to a new level with Dark to Sleep mode and scheduled advertising.
 The ambient light sensor makes it possible to mute a beacon, depending on the level of light accessible.
 Along with that, a Real-Time Clock (RTC) allows to schedule advertising for specific hours, therefore, giving you more control over broadcasting.

-One more major change is a battery.
-Location Beacons have an increased battery life: 7 years on default settings, as well as improved battery saving settings thanks to the Smart Power Mode.
+One more major change comes to the battery.
+Location Beacons have an increased battery life: 7 years on default settings, as well as improved battery-saving settings thanks to the Smart Power Mode.
 Refresh your knowledge on battery modes here: What's the battery life of Estimote Beacons?
 Can I optimize it?

 GPIO introduction is an exciting opportunity to connect Location Beacons with various devices.
 GPIO is General Purpose Input/Output and it turns a Location Beacon into an external controller.
 Depending on the mode, Estimote Location Beacon can become an input for the device, transmitting data to remotely control it or an output that reads data from GPIO and broadcasts it, notifying you through an app.
 Find out more about GPIO: What is GPIO?